lantunes/routd/README.md

 ------

 Routd is a small and simple URL routing library for Java.
 It is currently not trie-based, and may not be as performant as trie-based implementations.
-However, it should be sufficient for most cases.
+However, it does contain a tree-based implementation, which should be sufficient for most cases.

 ## Getting Started
 ------------------